Index Rebalancing

 With wider trigger settings (e.g., 5%): Less frequent adjustments for lower-maintenance ETF investing

-This responsive approach means your index fund portfolio adjusts naturally to market conditions rather than following arbitrary calendar dates.
+This responsive approach means your portfolio adjusts naturally to market conditions rather than following arbitrary calendar dates.

-- Enhanced precision: Manages individual ETF positions rather than just broad asset classes
+- Enhanced precision: Manages individual positions rather than just broad asset classes

-- Market responsiveness: Adapts to movements in SPY stock or QQQ stock in real-time
+- Market responsiveness: Adapts to price movements in real-time

 - Emotional discipline: Removes psychological biases through consistent mechanical rules